ryanbalieiro/vue-landing-page-template/README.md

 npm run build
 ```

-7. If your deployment is targeted at GitHub Pages, ensure to run the following command post the build process:
+7. If your deployment is targeted at GitHub Pages, ensure to run the following build command instead:

 ```
-npm run deploy
+npm run ghdeploy
 ```

-This command will make a copy of `index.html` named `404.html` inside the dist folder, serving as a workaround to the problem discussed in detail at https://stackoverflow.com/questions/48521177/404-when-reloading-a-vue-website-published-to-github-pages.
+This command will build the project and make a copy of `index.html` named `404.html` inside the dist folder, serving as a workaround to the problem discussed in detail at https://stackoverflow.com/questions/48521177/404-when-reloading-a-vue-website-published-to-github-pages.

 ## Quick Customization